 Going through negotiations regarding your family and the parenting arrangements is not always a smooth sailing process.
-Often we find clients reach a certain point where negotiations between themselves and the other parent is not progressing and you might be at a stalemate.
+Often we find clients reach a certain point where negotiations between themselves and the other parent are not progressing and you might be at a stalemate.

 You may have thought about going to Court regarding your parenting matter, as you are already aware of the other parent’s position regarding the parenting arrangements and you may hold polar opposite views on what would be best for the children.